COVESA/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

 Typical naming conventions used in VSS standard catalog include:

-* When instances are defined by a range, e.g., `Position[m,n]`, VSS standard catalog use `1` as start index for the first instance.
+* When instances are defined by a range, e.g., `Position[m,n]`, VSS standard catalog uses `1` as start index for the first instance.
 * The instance definition `Row[n,m]`, e.g., `Row[1,2]`, is used to indicate that there are multiple rows of the entity.
 Rows are counted from the front of the vehicle.
-* For items located on either left or right side of the vehicle VSS standard catalog use two different conventions:
+* For items located on either left or right side of the vehicle VSS standard catalog uses two different conventions:
   * In some cases instances are defined relative to driver position, e.g., `["DriverSide", "PassengerSide"]`.
   * In other cases instances are defined based on physical position, e.g., `["Left","Right"]`.